What is a tongue tie or lip tie?

-In our office, we use the latest research and technology to address tongue ties, including surgical release (frenectomy or frenotomy) of the tie with a state-of-the art CO2 laser if indicated.
+In our office, we use the latest research and technology to address lip or tongue ties.
+If indicated, we can perform surgical release of the tie (frenectomy or frenotomy) using the LightScalpel, a state-of-the-art CO2 laser.
 We work with other professionals who are experienced in this area, and refer as needed for services including craniosacral therapy, speech therapy, chiropractic care, physical therapy, or lactation consults.

 Our lasers can treat other soft tissue concerns such as canker sores or cold sores, and we can perform soft tissue biopsies.

 Additionally, our therapeutic cold lasers can help to provide significant pain relief.

 More information on tongue and lip ties can be found here.